jaccomoc/jactl/docs/blog/2023-12-08-advent-of-code-2023-day6.md

 categories: blog
 image:      /assets/logo-picture.jpg
 authors: [james]
+tags: [advent-of-code]
+description: "Solving Advent of Code 2023 Day 6 (Wait For It) using the Jactl programming language."
 ---

 Once again, an even day seems to be easier than an odd day.